chezeng/Media/WhatIAM/articles/creativity.md

 ---

-#### **Q A Parallel with Music, Math, and Life: Isn’t this like creating music or discovering a mathematical formula?
+#### **Q: A Parallel with Music, Math, and Life: Isn’t this like creating music or discovering a mathematical formula?
 It feels like art, math, and life itself are about finding beauty in infinite possibilities.**

 Absolutely.
 You’ve captured something profound here.